3 Powerful Ways to Use a Lean Manufacturing Game in Training

 - Process improvement enhances efficiency and effectiveness by assessing and refining organizational workflows to meet customer demands.

-- Key methodologies like Lean Manufacturing, Six Sigma, and Total Quality Management provide structured frameworks for identifying inefficiencies and implementing changes.
+- Key methodologies, such as Lean Manufacturing, Six Sigma, and Total Quality Management, provide structured frameworks for identifying inefficiencies and implementing changes.

 - Adopting a continuous improvement mindset enables organizations to sustain competitiveness, reduce costs, and enhance employee satisfaction through streamlined processes.